Farid al-Atrash

-Farid al-Atrash (فريد الأطرش; October 19, 1916 – December 26, 1974), also written Farid El-Atrache, was a Syrian-Egyptian composer, singer, virtuoso oud player, and actor.
-Having immigrated to Egypt at the age of only nine years old with his mother and siblings, he studied there under numerous respected musicians.
+Farid al-Atrash (فريد الأطرش; October 19, 1910 – December 26, 1974), also spelled Farid El-Atrache, was a Syrian-Egyptian singer, oudist, composer, and actor.
+Although born in Syria, he immigrated to Egypt at the age of nine with his mother and siblings, where he eventually became one of the most noted figures in 20th-century Arabic music.

-Al-Atrash embarked on a highly successful career spanning more than four decades—recording 500 songs and starring in 31 movies.
-Sometimes referred to as "malek al-oud", he is one of the most important figures of 20th- century Arab music.
+Al-Atrash embarked on a highly successful career spanning more than four decades, recording 500 songs and starring in 31 movies.
+He is also widely regarded for his virtuosity on the Arabic oud, and has sometimes been given the epithet "King of the Oud" ("Malek al-Oud").

 Early life

-Al-Atrash was born in Al-Qurayya, in southern Syria to the Druze princely al-Atrash family who fought the French colonial army.
+Al-Atrash was born in 1910, in Al-Qurayya, in southern Syria to the Druze princely al-Atrash family who fought the French colonial army.
 His father was Syrian and his mother was Lebanese.

 As a young child, al-Atrash emigrated with his mother and siblings to Egypt, escaping the French occupation.
 Later, they were naturalized by the Egyptian government as citizens.
 Farid's mother sang and played the Oud, which spurred his musical interest at an early age.

 As a child and young adult, al-Atrash sang within school events.
 He studied at Egypt's music conservatory and became an apprentice of the famous Egyptian composer Riad Al Sunbati.
 In the 1930s, al-Atrash began his professional singing career by working for privately owned Egyptian radio stations.
 Eventually, he was hired as an oud player for the national radio station and later as a singer.
 His sister, Asmahan, was also a talented singer, and for a while they worked together.
 In 1941, they starred in their first successful movie Intisar a l-Shabab (انتصار الشباب – The Triumph of Youth, 1941), in which Farid himself composed all the music.

 Family

 Farid and his sister Amal, along with their brother Fouad, belonged to the religious minority Druze clan of their parents, Princess Alia and Prince Fahd al-Atrash.
-(Asmar 1998) His younger sister, Asmahan, evidenced similar musical talent in her teens, becoming one of the most popular female vocalists and cinema stars in the late 1930s and early 1940s.
+(Asmar 1998) His sister, Asmahan, evidenced similar musical talent in her teens, becoming one of the most popular female vocalists and cinema stars in the late 1930s and early 1940s.
 Farid is better known than Asmahan because her career was interrupted by her death in an accident in 1944.
 Yet he was initially overshadowed by his sister's talent and popularity.
 With maturity and the forging of a successful performance formula, Farid became famous in his own right.
 Even today, the reference to the given name "Farid" in the context of Arabic music or popular culture is immediately understood to denote al-Atrash himself.